Lère is represented on Artsy by the Alessandro Berni Gallery.

 In the streets of New York, one can find the extraordinary: The Frivolous King Lère Show.
 With its Circus objects, paintings, and bottles inspired by the circus, its menagerie or side-shows, the FKL Show parades from Times Square to the Garment District.

-Recently, he has been commissionned to execute a series of watercolors for Salomon to Soliman, an art history book authored by Mireille Royer-Benejeam and published in Fall 2019 by the Musée du Protestantisme in Ferrières, Tarn, France.
+As an illustrator, he was commissionned to execute a series of watercolors for Salomon to Soliman, an art history book authored by Mireille Royer-Benejeam and published in Fall 2019 by the Musée du Protestantisme in Ferrières, Tarn, France.

 - 2020, “New York Cityscapes”, Art On Link, NY, NY, USA

 - 2020, “Nos Jardins”, in partnership with photographer Olivier Dupont-Delestraint, Château du Rivau, Lémeré, France